RSE-102/containerization-exercise/README.md

 `python3 diffusion2d.py`

-Then it will crate output data into files in the naming format `output[# of corresponding timestamp]`.
+Then it will crate output data into files in the naming format `output[index of corresponding timestamp]`.